MBennett-18/MBennett-18.github.io/README.md

 ## Weather and Color Web App
 Inspiration for weather API learned from: https://www.youtube.com/watch?v=wPElVpR1rwA.
 Current weather conditions are grabbed and a color palette is generated based on weather conditions.

+## Flu Twitter
+A daily updated display of tweets containing key words about flu geolocated in the maritimes.
+Using Twitter's API the tweets are  collected, stored, and displayed.